Interior's Bureau of Reclamation Awards $136.4M Contract for B.F. Sisk Dam Modifications Phase II

 Oversight & Accountability

-The Bureau of Reclamation, under the Department of the Interior, is responsible for overseeing this contract.
-Standard oversight mechanisms for federal construction projects will likely be in place to monitor progress and expenditures.
+The Bureau of Reclamation, part of the Department of the Interior, is responsible for this project.
+Oversight will likely involve regular progress reviews, site inspections, and financial audits to ensure contract compliance and project success.

 Related Government Programs